dmujkic1/WT/README.md

 # WT
-Web technologies - Assignments in HTML, CSS and JS.
+A collection of some HTML, CSS and JS assignments.<br>
+Subject professor: **dr Vensada Okanović dipl.ing.el.**